 Here at Simply Hammocks we often get asked if you can leave your hammock outside.
 It's a great question since most of us use our hammocks in the garden and when the weather turns the last thing you want to do is bring it in again.
 So can hammocks be left outside?

-Well the answer is pretty much yes, but please read on...
+Well, the answer is pretty much yes, however, keep reading...

 Brazilian Cotton Hammocks

 Most of our hammocks are made from Brazilian cotton, a traditional fabric that was used by tribes of the rain forest to make the very first hammocks.
 So they're at home in moist conditions, but it's still not recommended that they are left outside permanently.

 We tend to advise our customers to bring them in during periods of sustained bad weather (and too much sun as it can fade the hammock).
 This will stop mould forming which will weaken the cotton over time.
 However, they'll be fine with the odd rain shower as long as they have dried properly afterwards.